Skip to content

 Group Counseling and Support Sessions

-During the 2022-2023 year, the Counseling Center will be offering free counseling groups to support students in their personal and academic lives.
+During the 2025-2026 year, the Counseling Center will be offering the following free groups to support students in their personal and academic lives:

 Relationship to Self and Others Group

 This group provides a confidential space for students to discuss, explore, and receive feedback on their own interpersonal style in order to build confidence, alleviate social anxiety and loneliness, and foster a sense of connectedness with others.
-Through their experience in the group, students will have the opportunity to explore new ways of relating both within the group and in their lives.
+Students will have the opportunity to explore new ways of relating both within the group and in their lives.

 Coping Skills Group

-Using evidence based and mindfulness practices, this group will focus on building skills to cope with everyday stressors that impact our mental health and wellbeing.
+Using evidence-based and mindfulness practices, this 8-week group will focus on building skills to cope with everyday stressors that impact our mental health and wellbeing.

 Relationship to Self and Others Group

 This group provides a confidential space for students to discuss, explore, and receive feedback on their own interpersonal style in order to build confidence, alleviate social anxiety and loneliness, and foster a sense of connectedness with others.
-Through their experience in the group, students will have the opportunity to explore new ways of relating both within the group and in their lives.
+Students will have the opportunity to explore new ways of relating both within the group and in their lives.

 • Power and privilege